Ask AI

 Follow-up and surveillance

-Assessment of treatment response: as per AASLD 2020 guidelines, Reevaluate the accuracy of the original diagnosis and medication adherence in patients with AIH not responding to first-line therapy.
+Assessment of treatment response: as per AASLD 2020 guidelines, reevaluate the accuracy of the original diagnosis and medication adherence in patients with AIH not responding to first-line therapy.

 E